Updated: 2 hours ago

 This depends on how quickly you need to find work and the sector you would like to work in.
-Your best bet is to do a little online research before you arrive.
-Have a look at online jobs boards or contact friends, or even friends of friends who you know in Iceland.
+Your best bet is to do a little online research before you move to Iceland.
+Have a look at online job boards or contact friends or even friends of friends who you know in Iceland.
 Get your CV updated and maybe print out some copies to take with you.

 For more casual work once you’ve arrived in Iceland good old word of mouth works well.
 Another avenue is to pick up the local newspaper and browse the listings.
 You can also simply ask around, look for ‘help needed’ signs in windows or pop into bars and restaurants to leave a copy of your CV.

 You don’t have to speak Icelandic to get a job in the country, but it will be a far richer experience for you if you have a go.
 Nearly all of the Icelandic people speak English, so you can certainly get by without a word of the language.

 If you are looking for work in the tourism sector then the most useful language is generally English.
 It can be quite a challenge to learn a whole new language and admittedly Icelandic is one of the more tricky languages to learn.

 It is quite a tonal language, and many sounds are challenging to get the hang of.
 It is a fun challenge though and you will be rewarded with a whole new insight into the country and its people.

 What are my chances of finding a job in Iceland?